HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README.md

 - `<VideoRectangle>` - [Video bounding boxes](https://labelstud.io/tags/videorectangle); object tracking task
 - `<Choices>` - [Classification](https://labelstud.io/tags/choices)

-**How to skip control tag?**
+**How to skip the control tag?**

-If you don't want to use ML backend for some control tags, you can force skipping by adding the `model_skip="true"` attribute to the control tag:
+If you don't want to use the ML backend for some control tags, you can force skipping by adding the `model_skip="true"` attribute to the control tag:

 ```xml